YahaniManawadu/hello-world/README.md

 Hi !

-I'm new to github
+I'm new to github.
-I like share my codings via github
+I like share my codings via github.